Do you want to know how to get rid of water weight? Say goodbye to excess bloating and unnecessary water retention by following these tips.

 Sodium is an essential nutrient, so you obviously don’t want to omit it from your diet.
 It’s an important electrolyte that helps balance proper water retention.
 The problem is when you start eating too much of it.

 Most people don’t have to worry about excess sodium intake if they are getting their intake from whole foods.
 However, if you are a processed food eater, sodium is used liberally as a seasoning and preservative.
 Enough so, that it can lead to hypertension, let alone excess water weight.

 Drink Natural Diuretics

 When it all comes down to it, water weight is mostly manipulated through diet and exercise.
-If your goal is to keep excess water retention under control, these 7 tips will help get you there.
+If your goal is to keep excess water retention under control or even lower it, these 7 tips will help get you there.